dotxyteam/ReflectionUI/README.md

 Developers also have the ability to emulate the behavior of complex graphical components directly in their model/controller classes.
 This would provide greater flexibility, which is desirable in certain circumstances.
 For example, a video player could be emulated by reflectively rendering a simple object having a periodically refreshed "current frame" image field, and some playback control methods (start, stop, fast-forward, etc).

 The approaches leading to the production of user interfaces may therefore evolve slightly, and class models adapted to this way of producing user interfaces (via reflection) may become more widespread.
-This is why the term *DRUIM (Domain-Reflective User Interface Modeling)* is proposed here.
+This is why the term *DRUIM (Domain Reflective User Interface Modeling)* is proposed here.

 # Support